codedragon/Puppy_career_talk/slides.md

+## Seek out people in jobs you want and take them to coffee
+* use your connections on linked in
+* ask them what skills they use in their job
+* how they got where they are
+* advice for people wanting to follow in their footsteps

-# Yes, the odds are stacked against you.
+# Yes, the game is rigged against you.
 ![alt text](assets/lottery.jpg "Lottery")